xster/flutter-wiki/Glossary.md

 - **Engine**.
 The C++ (and Java and ObjectiveC and...) side of Flutter.
 Defined in the `engine` repository.
 Includes Skia, Dart, and other low-level components.
 Exposed as `dart:ui` and other Dart libraries to author code.

+- **Flakiness**.
+The tendency of a test to claim that it has passed even though it is really a failing test.
+Usually caused by race conditions.
+Please treat flaky tests as failures; attempt to find the cause and fix it.

 - **Framework**.
 The `flutter` library (`packages/flutter` in the main repository) that includes the bulk of the Dart classes exposed by Flutter, such as all the built-in widgets.

 - **Hot reload**.
 During development, causing a running application to update with new logic, without losing any of its state.
 This contrasts with hot restart because state is maintained despite the code being updated.